 I then took up an opportunity in the Beehive as Honourable Kelvin Davis’ political advisor.
 There, I advised the Minister across his four ministerial portfolios, his parliamentary responsibilities, and his work with Cabinet colleagues.
 It was an incredible opportunity to work with Cabinet Ministers, their staff and advisors, and a brilliant team of senior officials and community leaders to get important work done.

 I’ve since returned to the Ministry working in the Office of the Deputy Secretary, Pacific and Develop Group.
 I support the Deputy Secretary in the work they do, and help liaise with our ministerial offices.
 I take a lot of pride in bringing my institutional knowledge and experience to New Zealand’s work with our Pacific partners.

 What do you like about your work?

-Two things really stand out to me when I think about my work in TND.
+Two things really stand out to me when I think about my work in government.

-First, trade policy and trade negotiations is an area you’ll never encounter unless you work in it.
+First, looking at my time in the Ministry, trade policy and foreign policy is an area you’ll never encounter unless you work in it.
 Law school and clerkships would occasionally mention things like tariffs, the World Trade Organisation or treaties but you’d never how they worked and why they were important.
 In fact, you didn’t even know where to go for more information beyond a Google search.
-Working in TND has been a real eye-opener.
-Every day is a crash course in trade, economics and even foreign policy.
-Likewise, every day also shows how my education and prior experience prepared me for working in TND.
+Working in the Ministry has been a real eye-opener.
+Every day is a crash course in trade, international law and foreign policy.

 What do you like to do outside of work?

 I am an avid hiker, regularly spending my time in the forest, mountains or coasts.
-In addition, I run a small side gig detailing mid- and high-end cars.
+I’m a car enthusiast and run a Wellington-based business detailing high-end cars.

 What advice would you give to those considering studies in law?